Skip to content

 Life coaches use a variety of techniques or methods to help you reach your goals.
 Here are a few of the more common ones:

-• Self-assessments and personality questionnaires.
-Life coaches use lots of different questionnaires and tools that help you identify your goals and skills.
+• Self-assessments and personality questionnaires – Life coaches use a variety of questionnaires and tools to help you identify your goals and skills.

-• Homework assignments – Many life coaches assign homework that you will complete between sessions.
-These assignments are designed to help support your growth and potential.
+• Homework assignments – Many life coaches assign homework to be completed between sessions.
+These assignments are designed to support your growth and potential.

-• Positive affirmations – These can help you restructure negative thought patterns to improve self-esteem and confidence.
-They can also help you reduce self-sabotaging thoughts, like “I’m never going to be able to get the promotion.
+• Positive affirmations – Positive affirmations can help restructure negative thought patterns, improving self-esteem and confidence.
+They can also help reduce self-sabotaging thoughts, such as, “I’m never going to get the promotion.
 I’m just not smart enough.”
-An example of a positive affirmation is repeating “I will give a great presentation today.
+An example of a positive affirmation might be, “I will give a great presentation today.
 I am well-prepared and smart.”

-• Meditation practices – Meditation practices are commonly used in life coaching — and in therapy too.
-Some of the most common forms include guided meditation, where you are walked through relaxation exercises, and mindfulness meditation, which is a form of meditation that teaches you to focus on your inner experiences.
+• Meditation practices – Meditation is commonly used in life coaching—and therapy as well.
+Common forms include guided meditation, where you are walked through relaxation exercises, and mindfulness meditation, which focuses on your inner experiences.

-Therapists also use many of the above techniques, as well.
-Homework assignments and guided meditation are both techniques that are often used by therapists who do cognitive behavioral therapy.
+NOTE: Therapists also use many of these techniques.
+Homework assignments and guided meditation are often employed by therapists who practice cognitive behavioral therapy (CBT).

 • What kind of education and training do you have?
-Look for life coaches who are certified through the International Coach Federation (ICF).
-They offer three types of certifications for life coaches.
-The minimum requirement to be certified through ICF is 60 hours of training and 100 hours of coaching experience.
+Look for trained coaches who are certified through the International Coaching Federation (ICF).
+The ICF offers three types of certifications for life coaches.
+The minimum requirement to become a certified life coach through the ICF is 60 hours of training and 100 hours of coaching practice.

 • Do you have references?
 A life coach should be able to provide you with references from former clients.